-In addition to the revenue fluctuations described in "Seismic Industry Cycles and Seasonality", during the third quarter of 2014 and the second and third quarters of 2015, transaction-based sales contributed to data library sales to varying degrees.
-Very little transaction-based sales revenue was generated in the other five quarters covered by the above table.
+During the second and third quarters of 2015, transaction-based sales contributed to data library sales to varying degrees.
+Very little transaction-based sales revenue was generated in the other six quarters covered by the above table.
 Seismic data library amortization is greater in quarters when participation surveys are completed, as each participation survey is amortized at 50 percent immediately upon delivery of data to the participant, with the remainder amortized equally over seven years.